The following term life insurance rates are for someone in their 20s in excellent health, with no other risk factors.

 Which means that…

-right now you probably have the best chance of being able to lock in the cheapest whole life insurance rates that you’ll ever be able to qualify for, so doesn’t it make sense to lock in a rate that will last forever vs one that will go away in 20 or 30 years at precisely the time you need it the most?
+right now you probably have the best chance of locking into the cheapest whole life insurance rates that you’ll ever be able to qualify for.
+So, doesn’t it make sense to lock in a rate that will last forever vs one that will go away in 20 or 30 years at precisely the time you need it the most?

-Know that our family may have an increased risk for:
+Some of us know that in our family we may have an increased risk for:

 - Heart disease,

-In cases like these where an individual may be well aware of the risks that he or she may face as they grow older, wouldn’t it make more sense to purchase a life insurance policy in your 20s that will last forever while your are young then to risk purchasing a term life insurance policy that could run out just when you really need it?
+In cases like these, where an individual may be well aware of the risks that he or she may face as they grow older, wouldn’t it make more sense to purchase a life insurance policy in your 20s that will last forever while your are young, then to risk purchasing a term life policy that could run out just when you really need it?